Dial M for Murder: Release

 Dial M for Murder was shot using Warner Bros.' own proprietary 3-D camera rig, the so-called All-Media Camera.
 After one preview performance on May 18 and four showings on May 19, a Philadelphia theater manager frantically contacted the studio and said that people were staying away in droves.
 He asked for permission to drop the 3-D and show the film flat.

 The Philadelphia Inquirer reported on May 23 that the "first audiences proved to be a jury that could not only make up its mind, but could make it up in a hurry.
-In exhibitors' own terms, ‘DIAL M’ literally died.
+In exhibitors' own terms, 'DIAL M' literally died.
 And after just four performances on Wednesday, some long-distance telephoning to report complaints, the increasing skimpiness of customers—a good many of them making no bones of their dissatisfaction—permission was given to throw away the glasses and hastily switch to the 2-D version.
 Whereupon business at the Randolph took a turn for the better."

 Dial M for Murder marked the end of the brief flirtation with 3-D films of the early 1950s.
 Hitchcock said of 3-D: "It's a nine-day wonder, and I came in on the ninth day."

-The dual-strip system was used for the February 1980 revival of the film in 3D at the York Theater in San Francisco, California.
+The dual-strip system was used for the February 1980 revival of the film in 3-D at the York Theater in San Francisco, California.
 This revival performed so well that Warner Bros. did a limited national re-release of the film in February 1982 using Chris Condon's single-strip StereoVision 3-D system.
 The re-release included a sold-out engagement at the Detroit Institute of Arts.

-The film was shown in 3D in some UK cinemas during the summer of 2013 and in Italy at the beginning of fall of the same year.
+The film was shown in 3-D in some UK cinemas during the summer of 2013 and in Italy at the beginning of fall of the same year.

-Warner Bros. released Dial M for Murder as a 3D Blu-ray on October 9, 2012.
+Warner Bros. released Dial M for Murder as a 3-D Blu-ray on October 9, 2012.